Dash-CS370/dash-analytics/README.md

 To run the backend, we need to start 4 different Springboot Microservices in the order given below:
 These microservices are found in the `/Dash-backend/` directory at the root of the project.
 Since this is a Maven-based project, the JAR files are typically generated in each microservice's `target` folder.
-Before you start, ensure you've run the Maven build process to create these JAR files: using the following command:
+Before you start, ensure you've run the Maven build process to create these JAR files using the following commands:

 ```bash
    cd /Dash-backend/Eureka-Server/